ni/install-systemlink-enterprise/release-notes/2024-08/README.md

 Existing Built-In Roles have been updated so that the roles with "Create/Update/Delete Product and Test results" get automatically the split privileges.
 Privileges for Steps are implicit set to the Test Result privileges.
 - Privilege "Access web application" was added under Data Tables category to show/hide the Data tables app in left navigation pane.
 This privilege is enabled by default for Collaborator, Data Maintainer and Systems Maintainer built-in roles.
-- Privileges "Manage feeds" and "Apply states" were added under Systems Management category.
-They are enabled by default in Systems Maintainer built-in role.
+- Privileges "Manage feeds" and "Apply states" were added under Systems Management.
+They are enabled by default in the Systems Maintainer built-in role.

 ## Helm Chart Breaking Changes